MattCrutchley/shoppinglist/README.md

 The objective of this project is to create a web application in python that has functionality to create, read update and delete information.

 ## Project
-in order to do this I have decided to create ana pplicaiton that will store shoppoing list, this will have a user model that allows users to login and view lists that have been create previously.
+In order to do this I have decided to create ana pplicaiton that will store shoppoing list, this will have a user model that allows users to login and view lists that have been create previously.

 ## Project Tracking
 I have kept track of the projects development using a [trello board](https://trello.com/b/ZqFX1q9P/shopping-list).